dslab-epfl/svshi/README.md

 #### Static

 When compiling, the apps are also verified to make sure each one of them satisfies the invariants of each app.
 If not, the procedure fails with helpful error messages.
+Therefore, the static verification not only catches apps violating the invariants, but it also ensures compatibility between installed apps.

 #### Runtime

 Whenever an app wants to update the KNX system, SVSHI verifies whether the update could break the apps' invariants.
 If it is the case, the app is prevented from running, otherwise the updates are propagated to KNX.

+### Execution

+SVSHI's runtime is **reactive** and **event-based**.
+Apps _listen_ for changes to the group addresses of the devices they use, and are run on a state change (an _event_).
+The state transition can be triggered externally by the KNX system or by another app, which then proceeds to notify all the other listeners.

+_Running an app_ concretely means that its `iteration()` function is executed on the current state of the systems.

+Apps are always run in alphabetical order in their group (`privileged` or `notPrivileged`).
+The non-privileged apps run first, then the priviliged ones.

+This execution model has been chosen for its ease of use: users do not need to write `while` loops or deal with synchronization explicitly.

 ## Contributing